 Enhancing Human Resource Development in Agriculture: Imperatives for Regional Food and Nutrition Security

-Click to download briefThe challenge on food and nutrition security is further magnified as the agricultural sector of several ASEAN countries is much less integrated with the global markets because of major barriers to world food trade and investment.
+Click to download briefThe challenge on food and nutrition security is further magnified as the agriculture sector of several Southeast Asian countries is much less integrated with the global markets because of major barriers to world food trade and investment.
 This has unfavorably led to lower product prices for farmers and higher food prices for consumers.
-More significantly, the benefits and gains of economic integration rest not only by overcoming the global market barriers but also on the capacity of the ASEAN countries to develop human resources in the agricultural and food sector with the concomitant set of competencies, training, and skills that will readily respond to the issues and challenges of ensuring food and nutrition security.
+More significantly, the benefits and gains of economic integration rest not only by overcoming the global market barriers but also on the capacity of the Southeast Asian countries to develop human resources in the agricultural and food sector with the concomitant set of competencies, training, and skills that will readily respond to the issues and challenges of ensuring food and nutrition security.

-In view of the constraints on human resources in the agricultural sector, a study entitled “Enhancing Human Resource Development in Agriculture: Imperatives for Regional Food and Nutrition Security” has been implemented since February 2015 and is expected to run until January 2017, with the University of the Philippines Los Baños (UPLB) being the lead implementing institution.
+In view of the constraints on human resources in the agricultural sector, a study entitled "Enhancing Human Resource Development in Agriculture: Imperatives for Regional Food and Nutrition Security" is being implemented since February 2016 and is expected to run until 31 October 2017 with the University of the Philippines Los Baños (UPLB) as the lead implementing institution.
 Other partner institutions include the members of the Southeast Asian University Consortium for Graduate Studies in Agriculture and Natural Resources (University Consortium).

-This study aims to analyze human resource requirements of ensuring food and nutrition security in the ASEAN region.
-In particular, it will examine the demand and supply of human resources in agriculture and related disciplines by investigating the enrolment and graduation rates, including the employability of agriculture graduates in the selected ASEAN countries.
+The study aims to analyze human resource requirements of ensuring food and nutrition security in the ASEAN region.
+It will examine the demand and supply of human resources in agriculture and related disciplines by investigating the enrolment and graduation rates, including the employability of agriculture graduates in the selected Southeast Asian countries.

-Specifically, this study seeks to investigate the employability of graduates both from the demand and supply side in terms of skills, competencies and qualification requirements by firms at the micro level, and the economy as a whole at the macro-level.
-Furthermore, in the supply-side, using the same set of variables or characteristics required by firms, this study will analyze the characteristics of students and graduates in terms of socio-economic, demographic and educational profiles.
+Specifically, this study seeks to investigate the employability of graduates both from the demand and supply side in terms of skills, competencies, and qualification requirements by firms at the micro-level, and the economy at the macro-level.
+Furthermore, in the supply-side, using the same set of variables or characteristics required by firms, this study will analyze the characteristics of students and graduates in terms of socio-economic, demographic, and educational profiles.

 Environmental Scanning and Inventory of Agriculture Human Resources

-Examine the factors affecting enrolment and graduation from agriculture and related-disciplines with the aid of survey and tracer studies; and
+Examine the factors affecting enrolment and graduation from agriculture and related-discipline with the aid of survey and tracer studies.

 Examine the factors affecting demand for graduates of agriculture and related-degree programs through the conduct of business firm-establishments and employer tracer surveys.